splendo/kaluga/test-utils/README.md

         val alertBuilder = MockAlertPresenter.Builder()

-        override fun createViewModel() = MyViewModel(alertBuilder) // can be passes to viewmodel }
+        override fun createViewModel() = MyViewModel(alertBuilder) // can be passed to viewmodel }

     @Test